Latest update: 23 June 2021

 If you are an elected Councillor and receive either an allowance or expenses for your work, then these must be declared on the Register under “occupations”. (eg ‘Councillor, London Borough of Lambeth’).
 Similarly, if you receive remuneration from a political party, then you must declare this on the Register under the same heading.

-If you are in receipt of a non-educational bursary that exceeds £410 per calendar year, this must be declared on the Register.
+If staff are in receipt of a non-educational bursary that exceeds £410 per calendar year, this must be declared on the Register.

 Be sensible.
 Whilst a whopping bursary from a large brewery company should obviously be declared, nobody is seriously going to think that your part-time bar work on Saturdays is going to be in danger of tempting you to exert a pernicious influence on your employer or the democratic process.
 If in doubt, however, call the Parliamentary Commissioner’s for Standards office to ask for advice (number below).